martaregolo/Shiny_App_Covid-19/README.md

 ## Data collection and preparation

-The data were available from the Civil Protection Department [repository](https://github.com/pcm-dpc/COVID-19) on Github.
+First of all, data were collected.
+The database was available from the Civil Protection Department [repository](https://github.com/pcm-dpc/COVID-19) on Github.
 The interesting document for the study was that with all the data collected on a regional basis.
-This file has 18 fields with information about state, region, regional code, date, latitude, longitude and the relevant parameters such as:
+This file had 18 fields with information about region, regional code, date, latitude, longitude and the relevant parameters such as:
 * Hospitalized with symptoms;
 * Intensive care;
 * Total hospitalized;